Umbrella plant, Japanese aralia, false castor oil plant

 Fatsia Japonica Care

 These plants are quite self-sufficient and generally look after themselves.
-A twice-yearly application of fertiliser and watering during dry spells is all they need to keep them in perfect condition.
+A twice-yearly application of fertiliser and watering during dry spells is generally all they need to keep them happy.

 This plant prefers light shade but will do surprisingly well even in full shade.
 It does not like to be planted in full sun and has a particular dislike of strong afternoon sun which will cause its leaves to yellow and wilt.